tigera-solutions/visualizing-and-troubleshooting-traffic-and-network-policy-issues-for-AKS/mod/module-3-secure-simple-app.md

-## 1. Secure the simple application
+## Module 3 - Secure the simple application

 ### Automated Approach
 #### a.
 Enable Policy Recommendation in the cluster